 The reason you won’t immediately trust is because this train is different.
 Everything about this train is different.
 This train truly cares about the people who work on the train.
 This train truly wants people to be better.
 For me as the driver of the train – my number one priority is our crew - the people who make the train journey amazing for each other, our partners and their clients.
 They are way more important to me than the passengers who join our train.
 Because if the people who work on our train aren’t happy, the passengers won’t come back and it’s that simple.

 Assume we won a 5 day piece of work and were paid $10, 000 however the consultant delivered the work in 3 days.
-The consultant is 60% utilized; however, they just brought in one week of revenue in three days.
+The consultant is 60% utilised; however, they just brought in one week of revenue in three days.
 The real question is how do we get them to bill the other 2 days and get even more out of that.
-But if they’re 60% utilized do I care?
+But if they’re 60% utilised do I care?
 No. Because they’re actually profitable.
-So, if the business unit is profitable, utilization is less relevant.
-The main reason we care about utilization at a management level is are our people working too hard.
+So, if the business unit is profitable, utilisation is less relevant.
+The main reason we care about utilisation at a management level is are our people working too hard.
 Not are they working hard enough?
 We also care about it to see if we are selling enough at the front end of the train to keep the crew busy.
-Low utilization is either an efficiency outcome or a sales improvement requirement.
+Low utilisation is either an efficiency outcome or a sales improvement requirement.